The importance of calcium in aged care diets

 - Dark green leafy vegetables such as broccoli, bok-choy and kale.

-When developing menus for Aged Care residents, the Central Coast Local Health District (CCLHD)⁴ offers several simple tips to support a resident’s calcium intake in the 'Best Practice Food and Nutrition Manual for Aged Care, Edition 2, CCLHD 2015' to help meet the recommended requirements every day.
+When developing menus for aged care residents, the Central Coast Local Health District (CCLHD)⁴ offers several simple tips to support a resident’s calcium intake in the 'Best Practice Food and Nutrition Manual for aged care, Edition 2, CCLHD 2015' to help meet the recommended requirements every day.
 Often residents may eat half serves (one piece of cheese) at a time, so will need 7-8 half servings to meet the guidelines.

 These recommendations include*: